-Section 19.56.070 Findings of the City's Density Bonus Ordinance requires that, before approving an application which includes a request for a density bonus, waiver or reduction in parking standards, the decision-making body must determine that the proposal is consistent with State Density Bonus Law by making the following findings, as applicable:
+Section 19.56.070 Findings of the City's Density Bonus Ordinance requires that, before approving an application which includes a request for a density bonus, waiver, incentive/concession, or reduction in parking standards, the decision-making body must determine that the proposal is consistent with State Density Bonus Law by making the following findings, as applicable:

 - 1. That the housing development is eligible for the density bonus requested and any incentives or concessions, waivers or reductions in parking standards requested. - 2.
-That the development standard(s) for which the waiver(s) are requested would have the effect of physically precluding the construction of the housing development with the density bonus and incentives or concessions permitted, if a waiver is requested.
+That the development standard(s) for which the waiver(s) are requested would have the effect of physically precluding the construction of the housing development with the density bonus and incentives or concessions permitted, if a waiver is requested. - 3.
+That the requested incentive(s) or concession(s) will result in identifiable, financially sufficient, and actual cost reductions based upon the financial analysis and documentation provided by the applicant and the findings of the peer-reviewer, if incentive(s) or concession(s) are requested (other than mixed use development).